It’s official. Cryptocurrency is impossible to ignore.

 To even attempt an attack on Bitcoin’s blockchain would cost over $5.4 billion in computer hardware alone.
 This isn’t even taking into account the enormous energy costs associated with such a feat.

 Cryptocurrency isn’t tied to any centralized institution.
 It doesn’t require visits to a bank or calling customer support during certain hours.
-Whether you’re travelling or at home, you don’t need anyone’s permission to send or receive crypto.
+Whether you’re traveling or at home, you don’t need anyone’s permission to send or receive crypto.
 All you need is an internet connection.

 Once a cryptocurrency transaction is made, it can’t be reversed.
 This simple feature nearly eliminates the risk of credit card fraud for sellers.
 Since fraud is one of the main justifications that credit card companies use for charging their high fees, crypto bypasses this issue.
 Instead, it presents a cheaper alternative for customers looking to buy or sell things online.